pcross0405/PhRAMPT/README.md

 REQUIRED FOR DFT COMPARISON

-   Currently only comparsion with VASP is supported, further only VASP compiled with HDF5 support.
+> Currently only comparsion with VASP is supported, further only VASP compiled with HDF5 support.
-   Comparisons using the VASP OUTCAR file and other DFT packages will come in future update.
+> Comparisons using the VASP OUTCAR file and other DFT packages will come in future update.

    - [py4vasp](https://www.vasp.at/py4vasp/latest/)

 ---------------------------------------------------------------------------------------------------------
 <h1><p align="center">REPORTING ISSUES</p></h1>

-Please report any issues to "https://github.com/pcross0405/PhRAMPT/issues"
+Please report any issues [here](https://github.com/pcross0405/PhRAMPT/issues)

 -------------------------------------------------------------------------------------------------------------------------
 <h1><p align="center">TUTORIAL</p></h1>